Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: Dynamics of Cosmological Parameters

 \section{Dynamics of Cosmological Parameters}

-In this section, we shall analyze the background cosmological parameters to explore the late time behavior for the $f(T, \mathcal{T})$ model.
-Also, we compare these findings with those from the standard $\Lambda$CDM model.
-In Fig.-\ref{fig:CChubble}, we have shown the behavior of the Hubble parameter for different combinations of data sets with prior and compared to that of $\Lambda$CDM model.
-It has been observed that the curves are traversing in a similar fashion to that of $\Lambda$CDM and well withing the error bars.
-So, the model can effectively reproduce the $\Lambda$CDM behavior.
-To illustrate the discrepancies between the chosen model and the conventional $\Lambda$CDM model, we introduce the relative difference,
+In this section, we will examine the background cosmological parameters to investigate the behavior at the late time for the $f(T, \mathcal{T})$ model.
+Additionally, we will juxtapose these results with those from the standard $\Lambda$CDM model.
+Fig.~\ref{plusFighubblediffer}, displays the behavior of the Hubble parameter and comparative analysis of the evolution of the Hubble parameter between the selected model and the $\Lambda$CDM model for the PN$^+$ and the PN$^+$\& SH0ES data set combinations.
+It has been noted that the curves follow a similar pattern to that of the $\Lambda$CDM and remain well within the error margins.
+The analysis of these figures indicates that the model exhibits behavior consistent with that of the $\Lambda$CDM paradigm across the specified combination of data sets.
+We present the relative difference to demonstrate the differences between the selected and standard $\Lambda$CDM models.

-The evolutionary behavior of the relative difference has been shown in Fig.-\ref{fig:CCHdifference}.
-Fig.-\ref{Figbaohdiff} illustrates the progression of the Hubble parameter and the relative difference in the Hubble parameter for the CC, $PAN^{+}\& SH0ES$ and BAO data set that includes the $H_{0}$ priors.
-This progression closely resembles the pattern depicted in Fig.-\ref{Fighubblediffer}, which shows almost uniform behavior across the data sets.
+Additionally, Fig.~\ref{plusFigbaohdiff} showcase the evolution of the Hubble parameter and comparative analysis of the evolution of the Hubble parameter between the selected model and the $\Lambda$CDM model for various data sets, including the CC, PN$^{+}$, PN$^{+}$\& SH0ES and BAO, with the incorporation of $H_{0}$ priors.

-In Fig.-\ref{fig:CCdistancemodulas}, we present the progression of the distance modulus for the chosen model in comparison to the $\Lambda$CDM model using 1701 data points from the $PAN^{+}\& SH0ES$ data set.
-The selected model shows a significant agreement with the $\Lambda$CDM model.
-The relative difference
+In Figs.~\ref{plusFigmudulasdifference}, we illustrate the evolution of the distance modulus and comparative analysis of the evolution of the distance modulus function between the selected model and the $\Lambda$CDM model.
+For the selected cosmological model in comparison with the $\Lambda$CDM framework, utilizing a data set comprising 1701 data points from the SNIa observations.
+The analysis reveals a noteworthy concordance between the selected and $\Lambda$CDM models.
+The calculated relative difference can be defined as

-In Fig.-\ref{fig:CCdistanedifference}, we depict the comparative evolution of the distance modulus between the chosen model and the $\Lambda$CDM model, In Fig.-\ref{FigBAOmudulasdifference}, we illustrate the evolution of the distance modulus function and the relative difference distance modulus function for the CC, $PAN^{+}\& SH0ES$, and BAO data set, while incorporating $H_{0}$ priors.
-This trend closely aligns with the pattern observed in Fig.-\ref{Figmudulasdifference}, which shows consistent behavior among the data sets.
+Fig.~\ref{plusFigBAOmudulasdifference} illustrates the progression of the distance modulus function alongside the relative difference in distance modulus for the CC, PN$^{+}$, PN$^{+}$\& SH0ES and BAO data set, taking into account the $H_{0}$ priors.
+This observed trend is consistent with the patterns seen in Figs.~\ref{plusFigmudulasdifference}, highlighting similar behaviors across the different datasets.